Chart Color Schemes

 Age

-North Rocks's median age exceeds the national pattern
+North Rocks's population is slightly older than the national pattern

-North Rocks's median age is 41 years, which is significantly higher than Greater Sydney's average of 37 years and slightly above Australia's median of 38 years.
-Compared to Greater Sydney, North Rocks has an over-representation of the 5-14 age cohort at 15.3% and an under-representation of the 25-34 age group at 8.4%.
-According to the 2021 Census, the population aged 15-24 years increased from 11.2% to 12.9%, while the 55-64 age group decreased from 12.1% to 11.2%.
-By 2041, demographic modeling projects significant changes in North Rocks's age profile.
-The 85+ cohort is expected to grow by 137%, adding 210 residents to reach 365.
-Residents aged 65 and older are projected to represent 65% of the population growth.
-Conversely, population declines are anticipated for the 25-34 and 0-4 age groups.
+North Rocks's median age is 41 years, which is significantly higher than Greater Sydney's average of 37 years and slightly above Australia's median age of 38 years.
+Compared to Greater Sydney, North Rocks has a notably higher proportion of residents aged 5-14 (15.3% locally) and a lower proportion of those aged 25-34 (8.4%).
+According to the 2021 Census, the population aged 15-24 increased from 11.2% to 12.9%, while the 55-64 age group decreased from 12.1% to 11.2%.
+By 2041, North Rocks's age profile is projected to change significantly.
+The 85+ cohort is expected to grow by 137%, adding 210 residents to reach a total of 365.
+Residents aged 65 and older are anticipated to represent 65% of the population growth, while declines are projected for the 25-34 and 0-4 age groups.